Henry John Temple, 3rd Viscount Palmerston: Legacy

 Palmerston is also remembered for his light-hearted approach to government.
 He is once said to have claimed of a particularly intractable problem relating to Schleswig-Holstein, that only three people had ever understood the problem: one was Prince Albert, who was dead; the second was a German professor, who had gone insane; and the third was himself, who had forgotten it.

-The Life of Lord Palmerston up to 1847 was written by Lord Dalling (Henry Bulwer), volumes I and II (1870), volume III edited and partly written by Evelyn Ashley (1874), after the author's death.
+The Life of Lord Palmerston up to 1847 was written by Henry Bulwer, 1st Baron Dalling and Bulwer, volumes I and II (1870), volume III edited and partly written by Evelyn Ashley (1874), after the author's death.
 Ashley completed the biography in two more volumes (1876).
 The whole work was reissued in a revised and slightly abridged form by Ashley in 2 volumes in 1879, with the title The Life and Correspondence of Henry John Temple, Viscount Palmerston; the letters are judiciously curtailed, but unfortunately without indicating where the excisions occur; the appendices of the original work are omitted, but much fresh matter is added, and this edition is undoubtedly the standard biography.